-If you’re the parent of a teenager, you know how difficult it can be to come up with creative consequences for your child’s behavior when they don’t make good decisions.
+If you’re the parent of a teenager, you know how difficult it can be to come up with creative and natural consequences for teens’ behavior when they don’t make good decisions.

 By middle school and especially high school teens are usually past the temper tantrum stage but finding new ways to make parents frustrated.

 Those teenage years bring with them increasing peer pressure and learning new skills like driving which can be a big deal but also sometimes increase the power struggles that come with becoming a young adult.

 They seem to think that they are invincible and that rules don’t apply to them.
 It’s important for parents to establish a system of discipline early on, and stick with it.

 So take a deep breath and read on for a disciplined list of effective consequences that have been proven to work like a charm!

 This post contains affiliate links.
 I will earn a commission at no additional charge to you if you make a purchase using my links.
 Click here to see my full disclosure policy.

 Positive reinforcement for good behavior is motivating.
 Losing privileges can also be motivating to make better choices the next time.